Gridiron pendulum: How it works

-In simple terms, the upward expansion of the zinc counteracts the combined downward expansion of the iron (which has a greater total length).
-The rod lengths are calculated so that the effective length of the zinc rods multiplied by zinc's thermal expansion coefficient equals the effective length of the iron rods multiplied by iron's expansion coefficient, thereby keeping the pendulum the same length.
+In simple terms, the upward expansion of the zinc counteracts the combined downward expansion of the steel (which has a greater total length).
+The rod lengths are calculated so that the effective length of the zinc rods multiplied by zinc's thermal expansion coefficient equals the effective length of the steel rods multiplied by iron's expansion coefficient, thereby keeping the pendulum the same length.

-Harrison's original construction using brass (pure zinc not being available then) is more complex because brass does not expand as much as zinc does.
-A further set of rods and bridges is needed giving nine rods in all, five iron and four brass.
-The exact degree of compensation can be adjusted by having a section of the central rod which is partly brass and partly iron.
+Harrison's original pendulum used brass rods (pure zinc not being available then); these required more rods because brass does not expand as much as zinc does.
+Instead of one high expansion rod on each side, two are needed on each side, requiring a total of 9 rods, five steel and four brass.
+The exact degree of compensation can be adjusted by having a section of the central rod which is partly brass and partly steel.
 These overlap (like a sandwich) and are joined by a pin which passes through both metals.
-A number of holes for the pin are made in both parts and moving the pin up or down the rod changes how much of the combined rod is brass and how much is iron.
-In the late 19th century the Dent company marketed a further development of the zinc gridiron in which the four outer rods were replaced by two concentric tubes which were linked by a tubular nut which could be screwed up and down to alter the degree of compensation.
+A number of holes for the pin are made in both parts and moving the pin up or down the rod changes how much of the combined rod is brass and how much is steel.

+In the late 19th century the Dent company developed a tubular version of the zinc gridiron in which the four outer rods were replaced by two concentric tubes which were linked by a tubular nut which could be screwed up and down to alter the degree of compensation.

+In the 1730s clockmaker John Ellicott designed a version that only required 3 rods, two brass and one steel (see drawing), in which the brass rods as they expanded with increasing temperature pressed against levers which lifted the bob.
+The Ellicott pendulum did not see much use.

 Disadvantages

 Scientists in the 1800s found that the gridiron pendulum had disadvantages that made it unsuitable for the highest-precision clocks.
 The friction of the rods sliding in the holes in the frame caused the rods to adjust to temperature changes in a series of tiny jumps, rather than with a smooth motion.
 This caused the rate of the pendulum, and therefore the clock, to change suddenly with each jump.
 Later it was found that zinc is not very stable dimensionally; it is subject to creep.
-Therefore, another type of temperature-compensated pendulum, the mercury pendulum, was used in the highest-precision clocks.
+Therefore, another type of temperature-compensated pendulum, the mercury pendulum invented in 1721 by George Graham, was used in the highest-precision clocks.

 By 1900, the highest-precision astronomical regulator clocks used pendulum rods of low thermal expansion materials such as invar and fused quartz.